projectchrono/chrono/doxygen/documentation/manuals/vehicle/vehicle_terrain.md

 ## Deformable SCM (Soil Contact Model) {#vehicle_terrain_scm}

-In the recently redesigned [SCMDeformableTerrain](@ref chrono::vehicle::SCMDeformableTerrain), the terrain is represented by an implicit regular Cartesian grid whose deformation is achieved via vertical deflection of its nodes.
+In the [SCMTerrain](@ref chrono::vehicle::SCMTerrain), the terrain is represented by an implicit regular Cartesian grid whose deformation is achieved via vertical deflection of its nodes.
 This soil model draws on the general-purpose collision engine in Chrono and its lightweight formulation allows computing vehicle-terrain contact forces in close to real-time.
 To address memory and computational efficiency concerns, the grid is never created explicitly.
 Instead, only nodes that have been deformed are maintained in a hash map.
 Furthermore, ray-casting in the collision system (the most costly operation in the SCM calculation) is multi-threaded.
 To allow efficient visualization of the deformed terrain, the Chrono SCM subsystem provides methods for incrementally updating a visualization mesh and, when using an external visualization system, reporting the subset of nodes deformed over the last time step.

 Shown below, a tire makes ruts in deformable soil, illustrating the mesh structure of the Chrono version of the SCM.